gellati/cucumber-redmine-demo/README.md

 # Cucumber demo on redmine

 This project uses Cucumber and Capybara to test the workings of a project management tool.
+This is a companion project to another on [testing with Robot Framework](https://github.com/gellati/robot-framework-demo)

 ## Setup